 One of the holy grails in the frequent flyer community is the Southwest Companion Pass.
 It is by far one of the most rewarding benefits of any airline loyalty program.

-With the Southwest Airlines Companion Pass benefit, you can bring a designated companion with you on any flight for just the cost of fees and taxes.
+With the Southwest Airlines Companion Pass benefit, you can bring a designated companion on any flight for just the cost of fees and taxes.
 This even includes flights booked with Rapid Rewards points.
-The companion pass doesn’t come cheap, requiring either 100 individual segments or earning 135,000 Rapid Rewards points within a calendar year.
+The companion pass doesn’t come cheap, though.
+It requires flying 100 individual segments or earning 135,000 qualifying points within a calendar year.

 Companion Pass holders must designate a traveler as their companion each year they qualify.
 And you can only change your companion just three times per year.

-As with most rewards redemptions, however, timing is everything when it comes to earning the Southwest Companion Pass.
-If you get that timing right, you can hold the Companion Pass for the better part of two years.
+It's worth noting that timing is crucial when it comes to earning the Southwest Companion Pass.
+If you get it right, you can hold the Companion Pass for almost two full years.

-That's because once you have earned enough points, you will receive Companion Pass status for the remainder of the calendar year in which you earn it, plus all of the following year.
-For example, if you earn it in February 2024, you’ll keep it until December 2025.
+How?
+Once you have earned enough points, you will receive and maintain Companion Pass status for the remainder of the calendar year in which you earn it, plus the entire calendar year that follows.
+For example, if you earn it in February 2025, for example, you’ll keep it until December 2026.

-Luckily, you can earn towards the Southwest Companion Pass on eligible everyday purchases when you use any of the Southwest co-branded Chase credit cards.
-Additionally, sign-up bonuses on Southwest credit cards count towards Companion Pass requirements.
+You can earn qualifying points towards the Southwest Companion Pass by flying and on eligible everyday purchases when you use any of the Southwest co-branded credit cards.
+Even better, welcome bonuses count as well, so there's extra incentive to take advantage of big offers when they come around.

 - Earn 50,000 bonus points after spending $1,000 on purchases in the first 3 months from account opening.